Topics

 • Recovery.
 The initial recovery period following your dog’s cataract surgery is about four weeks.
 They’ll need to wear a cone at all times to prevent rubbing or pawing at their eyes, and your vet will likely restrict your pup to leash walks (with a harness) only for exercise.
 They will also need medications and drops applied to the eye multiple times per day.

 • Follow-up appointments.
 You can count on routine checkups following surgery at your vet’s discretion.
-At first, your dog may visit as often as once a week, but eventually the time between becomes more gradual as long as they are healing as expected.
+At first, your dog may visit as often as once a week, but eventually the time between visits becomes more gradual as long as they are healing as expected.

 • Long-term care.
 Most dogs continue to need eye drops, even after the initial recovery period.
 Following their return to normal life, regular follow-up vet visits might become part of their new routine.

 👉 You will need to administer eye drops and oral medications to promote healing and prevent infection.
+Some dogs remain on eye drops for six months to a year or longer after surgery.

 Benefits of cataract surgery for dogs